virtuozzo/cloudscripting-docs/docs/quick-start.md

 <br>
 <h2> What’s next?</h2>

-- <a href="/creating-manifest/basic-configs/" target="_blank">Template Basics</a> - learn the minimum basis of any JSP manifest and find out about the differences between *Install* and *Update* package types
+- <a href="/creating-manifest/basic-configs/" target="_blank">Basic Configs</a> - learn the minimum basis of any JSP manifest and find out about the differences between *Install* and *Update* package types

 - <a href="/creating-manifest/actions/" target="_blank">Actions</a> - define the required configurations and application behavior with a set of prescribed procedures